Fan Fic: Gundam Seed Destiny Altered

 - Curb-Stomp Battle: Any fight primarily involving the Minerva fighting against mooks.
 But the most notable examples are:

 - The second and final battle between the Freedom and Saviour ends up this, with the Saviour being badly beaten in seconds.
 It is later implied that the Saviour had been sabotaged, which contributed to this.
+This is ultimately confirmed.

 - Impulse v.
 Freedom during Operation Angel Down; especially notable because the Impulse is inferior in almost every respect to the Freedom.